Baked Eggs with Kale Caesar Salad

 Here’s a perfect brunch entrée.
 Serve with a crisp baguette to soak up all of the wonderful flavors.

-- 1/8 tsp black pepper, freshly ground (or to taste)
+black pepper⅛ tsp, freshly ground (or to taste)

 grated Parmesan cheese¼ cup(s)

 panko breadcrumbs3 Tbsp

 - Place oven rack in middle of oven.
 Preheat oven to 350°F. Coat a 12-hole standard muffin pan with cooking spray.

 - Remove stems and center ribs of kale; thinly slice leaves

 - Heat a large nonstick skillet over high heat; add 1 Tbsp water and 1 tsp oil.
 Reduce heat to medium high; add garlic and sauté until just translucent, 1 minute.
 Add kale and remaining 5 Tbsp water to skillet; saute kale until wilted, 4-5 minutes.
 Stir in salt, black pepper and red pepper flakes; remove from heat.
 Spoon 2 Tbsp kale mixture into each prepared muffin hole.

 - Crack an egg, one at a time, into a small ramekin or cup; gently slide an egg into each muffin hole.
 Bake until whites are just set, 10-11 minutes.